investigaciongiis/human-devops/README.md

 > ℹ️ **Note:** Make sure you have Docker (>= 20.10) and Docker Compose (>= 2.5) installed on your machine before running the following command.

-Build and launch all services using Docker Compose:
+Build and launch all services using Docker Compose **from the repository root**:

 ```bash